 Coach Them to Spot Solutions

-Just because your staff is problem solving on their own, does not mean you should disappear from the equation.
+Just because your staff is problem-solving on their own, does not mean you should disappear from the equation.
 For example, your input in Step Three could be a great service to your team.
 By evaluating the results together, you can determine what does and does not work while creating a proactive game plan for next time.

 Additionally, your imagination can serve your employees too.
-When working together create fictitious problems and talk the three step process out together.
+When working together create fictitious problems and talk the three-step process out together.
 The more what-if activities you can do with your staff, the more comfortable and confident they will become with the process.

 Send Them Off With an Ego Boost

 Once you’ve pointed out the need for change and provided your team with the necessary tools, send them off with an ego boost.
-Emphasize that the reason you’ve taken the time to teach them this is because you see their potential as an independent worker.
+Emphasize that the reason you’ve taken the time to teach them this is that you see their potential as an independent worker.
 Also, be sure to pass on any praise that customers express as a way to reinforce effective problem solving and how it results in great customer service.

 Especially during adjustment periods, team members can turn your encouragement into a forward, positive push.
-With the right tactics in place you can strengthen your staff’s ability to problem solve, and get back to the real purpose of your job: managing their work (not doing it for them).
+With the right tactics in place you can strengthen your staff’s ability to problem-solve, and get back to the real purpose of your job: managing their work (not doing it for them).

-What other problem solving skills should managers teach their team?
+What other problem-solving skills should managers teach their team?

 About the author: Kelly Gregorio writes about leadership trends and tips while working at Advantage Capital Funds, a provider of merchant cash advances.